dylanroscover/Sndviz/README.md

 ### A simple, modular audio visualisation toolkit for TouchDesigner.
 #### :floppy_disk: TouchDesigner 2022.33910 (Windows)
 #### :floppy_disk: version 0.5.5
+#### Dependencies: PyQt5, numpy

 ![Sndviz Tox Example Animation](/img/sndviz.gif)

 ## What it does
 Sndviz analyzes an audio device, file or CHOP input into various TOP textures, or 'modules'.
-Each module consists of 4 discreet data channels (RGBA): high values in red, mids in green, lows in blue, and auxilary data in alpha.
-These modules can be used for 3d geometry instancing, 2d texturing and other real time audio visualisation use cases where numerous tox files reference the same audio stream.
+Each module consists of 3-4 discreet data channels (RGB/A): high values in red, mids in green, lows in blue, and auxilary data in alpha.
+These modules can be used for 3d geometry instancing, 2d texturing and other real time audio visualisation use cases.

 ## Setup
 1. Drop the [Sndviz.tox](/Sndviz.tox) file into your TouchDesigner project.